January 6, 2018

 One thing I was really looking forward to was getting Mille & Harper in the pool.
 Mille swam for the first time 2 years ago and could care less, but I got her in the pool anyway.
-Harper on the other hand decided to fall into the pool almost immediately.
-It's amazing how quickly those instincts kick in because she began to doggie paddle her way to the edge to get out.
-I thought for a second there I'd have to jump in with my clothes on!
+Harper, on the other hand, decided to fall into the pool almost immediately.
+It’s amazing how quickly those instincts kick in because she began to doggie paddle her way to the edge to get out.
+I thought for a second there I’d have to jump in with my clothes on!
 I had to get her back in the pool a few more times and I think she did enjoy it when I helped her float on a noodle.

-These two were espically excited to arrive back home in Franklin after a 14 hour drive!
+These two were especially excited to arrive back home in Franklin after a 14-hour drive!